secretGeek/today-i-learned-staging/library/free_ebooks.md

 - [Standard EBooks](https://standardebooks.org) -- beautifully formatted free ebooks.
 - [Open Library](https://openlibrary.org/) -- part of the Internet Archive. (which is great!)
 - [Google ebook store](https://play.google.com/store/books/collection/topselling_free) - access to the topselling free ebooks
+- [Anna's Archive](https://annas-archive.org/) -- "the largest truly open library in human history" (because if we include the history of ants, whales or bacterium, theirs are much bigger)
+- More [datasets listed at Anna's Archive](https://annas-archive.org/datasets), and mirrors at <https://annas-archive.org>, <https://annas-archive.gs>, <https://annas-archive.se>

-There is a system called Library Genesis or LibGen, currently available at https://libgen.is/ which allows you to find ebooks.
+- There is a system called Library Genesis or LibGen, currently available at <https://libgen.is/> which allows you to find ebooks.
 It's similar to sci-hub.
+- Z-Lib is kind of a fork of Library Genesis/

 Free audio books at: